Keep in Touch

 Some of My Best Friends Write Fiction

 It’s true.
 It’s also true that some of the most difficult interactions I’ve had in recent years have been with fiction writers.
 Here’s an ugly little not-so-secret fact: Fiction writers are competitive.
 Fiction writers aren’t always straightforward, or sincere.
-We’re good at manipulation on the page, after all; what’s to keep it from spilling over into real life?
-Someone once said to me, only half-kidding, that she prefers poets as friends because poets aren’t cut-throat.
-There’s no money in poetry, so they don’t have to be.
-Anyone who has spent time in an MFA program or at a residency knows … Continue reading
+We’re … Continue reading

 Posted in agents, community, writing, writing groups